jizhang495/eca-actuation-test/docs/SETUP.md

 3. Ensure output is OFF initially
 4. Verify VISA connection

+#### Oscilloscope (Tektronix)
+1. Connect via USB or another VISA-supported transport
+2. Power on and verify it appears in `pyvisa.ResourceManager().list_resources()`
+3. Connect CH1 to the applied voltage signal
+4. Connect CH2 to the current shunt voltage; the app converts current as `ch2_voltage / 330`
+5. Set the probe attenuation on the scope to match the physical probe before a run

 #### Relay Board (USB-RLY08C)
 1. Connect via USB
 2. Install USB-Serial driver if needed